Wicking beds for Schools and Early Learning Centres

 By including worm farms, composting and similar facilities for students to learn about and manage, it is a great way to link sustainability to their education and lifestyle choices.
 In Sydney, organisations like the Eco House & Garden at Kimbriki and Pocket City Farms in the inner city provide great workshops in composting, worm farming, organic veggie gardening, native bees and in building wicking beds.

 As proud members of the Australian Association for Environmental Education, we are very keen to assist educators with product, support and resources in this area.
-The Sustainable Schools section on our website contains a number of links to student activities, teacher resources and planning resources.

 Our Eco Garden kits, which include the Oasis garden bed, a worm farm and a range of educational material for students of all ages are a great way to install wicking bed gardens and embed sustainability into your centre, school and curriculum – for more details contact us at email@example.com